camisbored/CamsOS/README.md

 SimpleOS- 6/2/22
-A BIOS 16 bit interrupt based x86 system with read/write and graphics functionality.
+A BIOS 16-bit interrupt based x86 system with read/write and graphics functionality.
 This OS contains the following features:

 -Scan Disk for "files" (sectors with data).